viscount-monty/kickstart.nvim/README.md

   -- Shows only syntax-highlighted first line, no line numbers vim.opt.foldtext = ''

+  -- Set what level of folds to be open by default vim.opt.foldlevelstart = 1

 ## Introduction
 A starting point for Neovim that is: